Introduction

 Scalability

 Both of these frameworks are heavyweight, considering scalability.
 But Ruby on Rails features like flexibility and high scalability outperform Django in scaling the application.
 Therefore, RoR is beneficial for apps that deal with high traffic and an increased user base.
-Django’s new features include simplified templates for form field rendering, support for PostGIS 3.2, and a new database backend API that allows Django developers to add real-world application features such as a mapping application or a real estate search engine, use the new database backend API in older versions of Django, and write simple and maintainable templates.
+However, some of the new features of Django are simplified templates for form field rendering, support for PostGIS 3.2, and a new database backend API that allows Django developers to add real-world application features such as a mapping application or a real estate search engine, use the new database backend API in older versions of Django, and write simple and maintainable templates.

 Speed